centau/vide/docs/tut/crash-course/11-control-flow.md

 Control flow functions are special, because they run their components in a new reactive scope, which can be destroyed independently of the reactive scope that called the control flow function itself.
-This means that parts of your app can be independently created then destroyed and cleaned.
+This means that parts of your app can be independently created then destroyed.

 ## show()